By dentist Dr. Richard Mitchell

 A lot of people who have contracted the coronavirus have reported that they lost their sense of small and sense of taste.
 They noticed that, among the other symptoms, they could not smell anything, and could hardly taste anything.
 Once the fever subsides, these senses return to normal.

-Another more recent symptom accumulating more anecdotal evidence has been informally called “COVID toes.”
+Another more recent symptom accumulating more anecdotal evidence has been informally called “COVID toes or fingers.”
 It’s the presence of purple or blue lesions on a patient’s feet and toes, most commonly appearing in children and young adults.
-This is to do with abnormal blood flow in the toes.
+This is to do with abnormal blood flow.
 The new virus seems to affect blood clotting in some people.

 SARS-CoV-2, the coronavirus that causes COVID-19, may cause neurological disorders by directly infecting the brain or as a result of the strong activation of the immune system.